chroma-core/chroma/rust/wal3/README.md

 0. Read all cursors and the all manifests.
 1. From the cursors, select the minimum timestamp time across all cursors as the garbage collection cutoff.
-2. Write a list of fragments that hold data strictly less than the cutoff.
-3. Run a verifier that checks the list of fragments to delete.
+2. Write the `gc/GARBAGE` file with list of fragments and snapshots to delete.
-4. Write a new manifest to the log, using the normal write protocol.
-This will fail any other writer, but they will retry and succeed.
+3. Call into the primary writer service to request that it write a new manifest to the log, using the normal write protocol.
+This will fail prevent a failure due to log contention.
-5. Verify that the files listed in 3 are still safe to delete _and are no longer referenced_.
+4. Verify that the files listed in 3 _are no longer referenced_.
-6. Delete the files that were affirmatively verified.
+5. Delete the files that were affirmatively verified.

 The big idea is to use positive, affirmative signals to delete files.
-There's a slight step of synchronization between writer and garbage collector; an alternative design to consider would be to have the garbage collector stomp on a manifest and let the writer pick up the pieces, but that requires strictly more computer work to recover.
+There's a slight step of synchronization between writer and garbage collector; an alternative design to consider would be to have the garbage collector stomp on a manifest and let the writer pick up the pieces, but that requires strictly more computer work to recover and leads to a sub-par experience.

 # Non-Obvious Design Considerations